adrian-andersson/ModuleForge/docs/misc/SemVer_Interpretation.md

 - Moving a block of code or subfunction into a separate function and calling that from the primary function
 - Creation of an entirely new function that does not alter the result output object or parameters of existing functions
-- Change to input validation of a parameter
+- Change to input validation of a parameter that may lead to unexpected circumstances

 ### Patch